Push to log your mobile and bluetooth network!

 Note 2: Android 10 requires an additional location permission, which can only be set manually.
 When enabling the forground service option, the permission screen is shown only once to let you check and update it to "Always all the time".

-Note 3: To run in the background and sleep mode, Android 10+ requires unrestricted battery usage (via Settings/Apps/PushtoLog/Battery optimization).
-Android 12 unfortunately has a special feature: background processes are heavily restricted to provide battery benefits.
+Note 3: To run in the background and sleep mode, Android 11+ requires unrestricted battery usage (via Settings/Apps/PushtoLog/Battery optimization).
+Android 12+ requires unrestricted battery support.
 Older Android versions may require to enable mandatory the FOREGROUND SERVICE.
+In some cases logging signal strengths may fail when your device falls in sleep mode, try not to use the hardware button to disable your screen, but use a short time out instead.
+This may help.

 - In some rare cases the app might be restarted, when running in the background, which will stop the logging, you can recover it manually be selecting the working file and renaming with your file explorer

 In case you have questions or suggestions about the PushToLog-app, you are more than welcome to send us an e-mail (firstname.lastname@example.org).
-The latest version is currently v1.3g, released 6 May 2022 (technical update and few fixes).
+The latest version is currently v1.3i, released 2 Spetember 2022 (technical update and few fixes).

 Use of the app is at your own risk.
 The app is provided "as is".
 PhD Software accepts no responsibility for any technical failure of the app.